-The Freshman Retreat is a fun-filled, action-packed weekend full of faith and friends.
+The Welcome Retreat is a fun-filled, action-packed weekend full of faith and friends.
 It is a fantastic opportunity to grow in faith and fellowship, and a super easy way to make new, like-minded friends.
-It is a truly unique experience that every freshman who can should take.
+It is a truly unique experience that every student should take.
 This past year, in addition to hours of white-water rafting and outdoor sports matches, there was Mass and all-night Eucharistic Adoration.
 Fr.
 Greg and the FOCUS missionaries were great adult leaders, and the student leaders gave wonderful examples of how to live a good, Catholic life and still be a normal college student.
-The cost of the retreat was only $20, and it is worth so much more than anybody paid.
+The cost of the retreat is only $20!

 This is a terrific way to get involved early on and to meet great opportunity to meet Catholic friends and getting to know Newman Center Staff.
 For a testimonial on last year’s retreat check out our Fall 2010 newsletter.